 The number of Canadians abroad (including myself), 2.8 million according to a recent study, includes scores of bright Torontonians found on trading floors of Wall Street to cultural destinations like London, thriving in different countries and cultures.

-Expats perceive Toronto to have competitive disadvantage in career related factors: career progression and professional networks and industry growth.
-Opportunities for career progression is the most important factor in choosing a city in which to live, with strength of transportation, infrastructure, access to leisure and work-life balance next in line of importance.
+Expats perceive Toronto to have a competitive disadvantage in career-related factors: career progression and professional networks and industry growth.
+Opportunities for career progression is the most important factor in choosing a city in which to live, with the strength of transportation, infrastructure, access to leisure and work-life balance next in line of importance.

 Focus groups consistently indicated that Toronto does many things well, but is the best at nothing.
 New York City is the centre of global finance, San Francisco conjures information technology, Paris and Milan are centres of fashion, and what comes to mind for Toronto?
 Nothing.